 District-level admin users can access both Emergency Alerts and Broadcast Notifications when creating a new message.
 School-level admin users can access Emergency Alerts for their school only.
 Both features will be available only to users who have specific permissions to send these types of messages.

-What roles will have access to these features?
+What roles in TalkingPoints will have access to these features?

-Permissions for Emergency Alerts and Broadcast Notification will be added to the standard District Admin and School Admin roles.
-Additionally, the permissions can be added to custom roles.
+Permissions for Emergency Alerts and Broadcast Notifications will be added to the standard District Admin and School Admin roles.
+Additionally, the permissions can be granted to custom roles.

 How are Emergency Alerts sent?

-Emergency Alerts are sent through three modalities: text, email, call by selecting “Send A Message” within the District and School product.
+Emergency Alerts can be sent through: SMS text, app, automated call, email, social media post, and website post by selecting “Send A Message” within the District and School product.

-SMS text is sent using a short code (5-6 digit) number, rather than the traditional 10-digit phone number associated with the district or school.
+SMS text is sent using a short code number (District: 84039 and School: 84046), rather than the traditional 10-digit phone number associated with the district or school.
 This allows for much faster delivery of messages.
 All contacts will receive the message via SMS text, even if they use the Family App.

 Additionally, Family App users will receive a push notification and see the message in the app.